-The oldest musical instruments to have been found — flutes made from bird bone and mammoth ivory — are more than 42,000 years old; and it has been argued that, by fostering social cohesion, music—from the Greek, 'the art of the muses'— could have helped our species outcompete the Neanderthals.
-Remember that next time you stand to the national anthem.
+The oldest musical instruments to have been found—flutes made from bird bone and mammoth ivory—are more than 42,000 years old; and it has been argued that, by fostering social cohesion, music—from the Greek, "the art of the muses"—could have helped our species outcompete the Neanderthals.
+Remember that next time you stand up to your national anthem.

-In the Bible, David played on his harp to make King Saul feel better: ‘And it came to pass, when the evil spirit from God was upon Saul, that David took an harp, and played with his hand: so Saul was refreshed, and was well, and the evil spirit departed from him’ (1 Samuel 16:23 KJV).
+In the Bible, David played on his harp to make King Saul feel better: "And it came to pass, when the evil spirit from God was upon Saul, that David took a harp, and played with his hand: so Saul was refreshed, and was well, and the evil spirit departed from him."

 The oral works ascribed to Homer would not have survived if they had not been set to music and sung.
-By his song, the lyric poet Thaletas brought civic harmony to Sparta, and is even credited with ending the plague in that city.
-The Pythagoreans recited poetry, sang hymns to Apollo (the god of music), and played on the lyre to cure illnesses of body and soul.
-In the Republic, Plato says that the education of the guardians should consist of gymnastics for the body and music for the soul, and that, once set, the curriculum should not be changed: ‘…when modes of music change, of the State always change with them.’
+By his song, the lyric poet Thaletas brought civic harmony to Ancient Sparta and is even credited with ending the plague in that city.
+The Pythagoreans recited poetry, sang hymns to Apollo (the god of arts and music), and played on the lyre to cure illnesses of body and soul.
+In the Republic, Plato says that the education of the guardians of the state should consist of gymnastics for the body and music for the soul and that, once set, the curriculum should not be changed: "…when modes of music change, of the State always change with them."
 Aristotle concludes the Politics with, of all things, a discussion of music:

 In the 10th century, the Islamic thinker Al-Farabi wrote a treatise, Meanings of the Intellect, in which he discussed music therapy.
-Modern music therapy took form in the aftermath of World War II, when staff in veteran hospitals noticed that music could benefit their patients in ways that standard treatments could not, and started hiring musicians.
-In 1959, American composer and pianist Paul Nordoff and British special education teacher Clive Robbins developed a form of collaborative music-making to engage vulnerable and isolated children, helping them to develop in the cognitive, behavioural, and social domains.
+Modern music therapy took form in the aftermath of the Second World War when staff in veteran hospitals noticed that music could benefit their patients in ways that standard treatments could not.
+In 1959, American composer and pianist Paul Nordoff and British special education teacher Clive Robbins developed a form of collaborative music-making to engage vulnerable and isolated children, helping them to develop in the cognitive, behavioral, and social domains.
 Today, Nordoff Robbins is the largest music therapy charity in the U.K.

 Does music therapy work?
 And if so, how?
 Music boosts levels of dopamine, a feel-good chemical messenger in the brain.
 Many people use music to power through a workout.
 Beyond distracting from discomfort, music triggers the release of opioid hormones that relieve physical and psychological pain.
 But forget the workout, just dance to the music!
-Dancing is the best exercise because it involves start-stop movement in all directions and engages the mind on multiple levels.
-Music also boosts the immune system, notably by increasing antibodies and decreasing stress hormones, which can depress the immune system.
+Dancing is the best exercise, because it involves start-stop movement in all directions and engages the mind on multiple levels.
+Music also boosts the immune system, notably by increasing antibodies and decreasing stress hormones.
 Techno and heavy metal aside, music lowers heart rate and blood pressure, and even reduces recovery time following a heart episode or surgery.

 The benefit of music extends beyond depression and anxiety to psychosis, autism, and dementia.
+I’ve noticed that when people lose the faculty of speech through brain damage (most commonly dementia or stroke), the ability to sing is often preserved—along with, of all things, the ability to swear!
 In dementia, music can help with cognitive deficits, agitation, and social functioning.
-It helps to encode memories, and can, in turn, evoke vivid memories.
+It assists the encoding of memories, and can, in turn, evoke vivid memories.
 In acquired brain injury, it can assist with the recovery of motor skills, and, through song, lend a voice to people who have lost the faculty of speech.
 At the other end of life, music played during pregnancy has been linked, in the newborn, to better motor and cognitive skills, faster development of language, and so on.

-I remember as a teenager, lying in the blackness of the night and listening to Beethoven on my portable CD player.
+I remember as a teenager, lying in the blackness of the night and listening to Beethoven on my (now antiquated) Discman.
 I could swear that these experiences completely transformed the makeup of my mind.

 16 songs for the blues

-- Mozart, The Marriage of Figaro (especially the ouverture)
+12. Mozart, The Marriage of Figaro (especially the Ouverture)